Skip to content

 Incremental Folding

-To enable incremental folding, provide a fold_prompt and fold_batch_size:
+Incremental folding processes large groups in smaller batches.
+To enable it, provide a fold_prompt and fold_batch_size:

 - name: large_data_reduce